 ExpressVPN recently increased their simultaneous connections allowance from a somewhat piddling 3 to a number nearer the industry average, 5.

-Native app support is among the best in the industry, with apps for the Amazon Fire, Android, ChromeOS, iOS, Linux, macOS and Windows device platforms.
+Native app support is among the best in the industry, with apps for Amazon Fire, Android, ChromeOS, iOS, Linux, macOS, and Windows devices.
 Chrome and Firefox browser extensions are also available.
 In addition, the provider offers support for numerous makes and models of routers to protect all of your connected devices.

 ExpressVPN’s global server network includes over 3,000 servers in 94 countries.
-The server network provides access to websites, services and content around the globe.
+The server network provides access to websites, services, and content around the globe.
 The provider’s “TrustedServer” technology runs all server operations solely from RAM, never writing any data to a physical hard drive.
 This means all data is wiped from the servers when they are rebooted.

 The provider’s online protections include government-grade encryption, kill switch protection, DNS leak and IPv6 leak prevention, and more.
 Privacy is never an issue due to ExpressVPN’s no-server-logs policy and Bitcoin subscription payment option.

 Customer support is also a priority at ExpressVPN, with 24/7 live support chat, email support, a trouble ticket tracking system, and a searchable support library all available.

 - Impressive app support